skip-mev/docs/docs/blocksdk/0-integrate-the-sdk.md

 Visit the GitHub repo [here](https://github.com/skip-mev/block-sdk).

-Please [**reach out to us**](https://skip.money/contact) if you need help!
+We strive to be responsive to questions and issues within 1-2 weeks - please open a GitHub issue or <b>[join our Discord](https://skip.money/discord)</b>.
+Note, we are not currently providing hands-on support for new integrations.

 :::

 ## ⚙️ Architecture [15 mins]

 :::note
-This is a high-level overview of the architecture, please reference [this page](/docs/chains/blocksdk/2-how-it-works.md) or the [`Block-SDK` repo](https://github.com/skip-mev/block-sdk) for detailed and up to date info.
+This is a high-level overview of the architecture, please reference [this page](/docs/blocksdk/2-how-it-works.md) or the [`Block-SDK` repo](https://github.com/skip-mev/block-sdk) for detailed and up to date info.
 For those eager to code, feel free to skip this and start down the page at **Set Up**!
 :::

 ### How Were Blocks Constructed pre-Block-SDK?